Folding Orthosymplectic Quivers: Hasse diagrams

 This means that one can subtract minimal nilpotent orbit closures of type $a_n$, $d_n$, $e_{6,7,8}$.

 To begin with, focus on a framed orthosymplectic quiver explored in Section \ref{framed}.
 Taking \eqref{foldedeven} with $n=4$, one obtains the Hasse diagram shown in Figure \ref{fig:2222}.
-The quivers on the right have Coulomb branches that are closures of the symplectic leaves denoted by \scalebox{0.8}{ }.
-The quivers on the left are the subtracted quivers, where the labeling $a_{n-1}$ means the Coulomb branch is the closure of the minimal nilpotent orbit of $\mathfrak{sl}(n)$.
-The result is consistent with the Hasse diagram of the $\overline{\mathcal{O}}^{\mathfrak{sl}(8)}_{(2^4)}$ \cite{Kraft1982}.
-Considering \eqref{foldedodd}, instead, for the case $n=3$, the Hasse diagram is shown in Figure \ref{fig:22211}.
-This is the Hasse diagram for $\overline{\mathcal{O}}^{\mathfrak{sl}(7)}_{(2^3,1)}$ \cite{Kraft1982}.
+The quivers on the right have Coulomb branches that are closures of the symplectic leaves denoted by \scalebox{0.8}{ } {Hasse diagram of the folded $E_{3-2l}$ family for $k=3$ and $l=1$.} \end{figure}